performanceArtist/slider-plugin/README.md

 ### Controller

 Controller is used to implement event handling logic.
 Its constructor has two parameters - model and view.
-It calls view's `render` method, providing reference to the controller as an argument. `render` adds browser events to the controller's handlers, which include:
+It calls view's `render` method, providing reference to controller as an argument. `render` adds browser events to controller's handlers, which include:

 * `clickHandler` is bound to the slider's status bar.
 It calculates value relative to the bar's width, calls model's `set` and `notifyAll` methods(all handlers do this, since the model's `value` is updated).
-* `inputHandler` takes input's element value on blur event, sets it and notifies view.
+* `inputHandler` takes input element value on blur event, sets it and notifies view.
 * `dragHandler` is called on mousedown event on the slider's handle.
 While mouse key is pressed, it updates the slider's and model's values accordingly.